Centre-for-Atmospheric-Science-Cam-Chem/data-driven-discussions/README.md

 (The first of these has been cited considerably more than the second).

+If you have 10 USD spare, consider getting Jeff Leek's book 'How to be a Modern Scientist' - excerpts available [here](https://github.com/jtleek/books)

 ## Newsletters
 One PhD student’s curated list of 21 newsletters to help you keep up with AI news and research [Here](https://medium.com/@andreykurenkov/the-best-ai-newsletters-483dc75134b)